+PERFORMANCE EXTRAS

-PERFORMANCE EXTRAS Memories Through Music The smell of mom's pineapple upside down cake in the oven.
+Memories Through Music

+The smell of mom's pineapple upside down cake in the oven.
 Black and white photos of your parents (Mom has a beehive.
 Dad, is that a unibrow?).
 Those were the days.
-This fall, we're giving you a chance to relive them, and all for a good cause.
-November 10 culminates GSU's Homecoming Weekend, where alumni, faculty, staff, students and the community come together with old friends to experience the new GSU.
-Your Center has invited The Hit Men to close out the week with a trip down memory lane.
+On November 10th, we gave you a chance to relive them.
+As the culminating GSU's Homecoming Weekend, alumni, faculty, staff, students and the community came together with old friends to experience the new GSU.
+Your Center celebrated with The Hit Men to close out the week with a trip down memory lane.
 This legendary rock supergroup has played a significant part in singing the soundtrack of our lives, with hits on a whopping 85 albums!
 These five talented musicians have sung and recorded with Frankie Valli, Carly Simon, Tommy James, Carole King, Cat Stevens, Jim Croce, Cheap Trick, Elton John, Paul McCartney, Barry Manilow, Rod Stewart, Blood Sweat & Tears, and many, many more.
-But that's not all!
-Alumni, come early (6 p.m.) for the Gold and Platinum Dinner Theater event to dine with fellow alumni and retired professors before The Hit Men.
-Break out your best '60s, '70s, or '80s inspired outfits!
-Tickets: \$65 per person (includes dinner and show) (\$55 Premium Alumni Association Members - limit 2) A cash bar is also available.
-Reserve your seat today.
-Call 708.534.7892 or visit www.govst.edu/event-registration.
-Calling All Veterans!
+As you can see a good time was had by all!